 Though if you’re starting a blog in the entertainment niche, this approach might not be a good option to follow.
-Because in such industry as the entertainment – everything from gossip, breaking news, celebrity news, and gossip, politics, society – everything goes here.
+Because in such an industry as the entertainment – everything from gossip, breaking news, celebrity news, and gossip, politics, society – everything goes here.

-The main idea here is for you to think through before starting a blog and know exactly what section of the society or audience your blog cater for.
+The main idea here is for you to think through before starting a blog and to know exactly what section of the society or audience your blog cater for.

 Define your target market.
 Narrow down your choices so you can be more focus and speak to a well-targets audience.

 Two Types of Blogger – Two Types of Blogs.

-Base on experiences, there is only two types of blogs and bloggers on the internet – The expert blogger/blogs and the advertising blogger/blogs.
+Base on experiences, there are only two types of blogs and bloggers on the internet – The expert bloggers/blogs and the advertising bloggers/blogs.

 I know this might confuse you a bit, but don’t let it be.
 Every blogger you see on the internet falls into one of these two categories.

 It is either the blogger is teaching others what he knows how to do better and in the process making money from it by charging for some premium services.

 Or the blogger leverage on the existing website traffic to sell advertising space on his blog to interested advertisers through which he earns money.

 The former is more of an expert who has a practical skills, knowledge or goods to sell to people who are in need of his services.
 This type of blogger doesn’t publish breaking news, gossip or events on their blog.
 90% of their published content are evergreen and timeless information.